artus-analysis/Sherivf/README.md

 First, the correlations have to be calculated with a fastNLO table and saved as ROOT file.
 Then, the ROOT 2D-histogram has to be plotted.
+E.g., for the correlation plot of the gluon PDF and the cross section as a function of Z pT, using the NNPDF 2.3 PDF set:

     calculate_correlation.py  -t results/MCgrid_CMS_2015_Zee_zjet/zpt.tab -p NNPDF23_nlo_as_0118 -o zpt.root
     plot_correlation.py -i zpt.root -f gluon -o zpt_gluon_corr.png

 **Statistical check of fastNLO tables**
+For sparsely populated (= only few events) bins

     fnlostatana.py